1codingguy/next-nft/think-out-loud.md

 - In real use case, users will be using MetaMask or some wallet to interact with the contract from some address
 - But in a test env, we can get reference to a bunch of test accounts - when running a hardhat node, 20 local accounts are given to work with

+`await Promise.all()`
+- allows us to do an async mapping

+- repurpose the value of these items
+- set these items to be the result of this map, map over all of them.